ApoorvaKa/sudoku_solver/README.md

     ```
 **Note:** The input file should be named Input`#`.txt where `#` is the number of the input file.
 This will produce a correlated output file named Output`#`.txt.

+## Constraint Satisfaction Formulation
+---
+I set up the sudoku with the following constraints satisfaction problem definition.

+**Variables:** There are 81 variables, one for each cell in the sudoku.
+The variables are stored in a 2D array and refered to as `board[i][j]` where i is the row and j is the column of the cell.

+**Domains:** Each variable in the sudoku board has a domain 1-9.

+**Constraints:** Each variable is part of 3 constraints.

+    1. Alldiff(row)
+    2. Alldiff(column)
+    3. Alldiff(box)

 ## Outputs
 ---
 Output1.txt